onqtam/headjack/src/topics.md

 a spreadsheet-like view over graph data - what if you could define owners of each cell so that they can update their elements and have that in a shared spreadsheet?
 And why not fork the sheet?

+the decision maker: build trees of predicates and based on truth for each of them you can determine the outcome.
+Be able to play with such a system

+you stumble upon a statement by an account and you also see a few of their other statements and completely disagree with them.
+What if you could run a query over all of their statements such as "how much overlap does their worldview have with mine"?

+What if everyone could have such a computed score for every other account?

 ██████████████████████████████████████████████████████████████████████████████
 # provenance & deduplication